Best VPS Hosting Australia (2026)

 3. DigitalOcean - Best Developer Experience

-DigitalOcean has been a developer favourite for over a decade, and the Sydney region makes it a legitimate option for Australian workloads.
-TTFB averaged ~92ms in our tests — slightly behind Vultr’s raw performance, but the gap narrows in real-world conditions with application caching.
+DigitalOcean has been a developer favourite for over a decade, and the Sydney region makes it a legitimate option for Australian workloads with a local origin.

 The product that actually separates DigitalOcean from competitors isn't the raw compute - it's the documentation and ecosystem.
 DigitalOcean's tutorials are genuinely some of the best technical guides on the internet.
 If you're learning Linux server administration or setting up a particular stack for the first time, the probability that DigitalOcean has a current, accurate tutorial for exactly what you need is high.